Caganakirmak/Basarsoft-Intern/README.md

 ## Project Overview

 The application enables users to interact with a map by adding points, updating existing ones, and deleting them.
 Additionally, users can query and display points in a table format.
 The backend performs CRUD operations, while the frontend provides an interactive map interface.
-To watch the video, you can click [here](https://github.com/Caganakirmak/Basarsoft-Intern/blob/main/Instruction%20Video.mp4).
+To watch the instruction video, you can click [here](https://github.com/Caganakirmak/Basarsoft-Intern/blob/main/Instruction%20Video.mp4).

 ### Key Features
 - Add points on the map